BolunDai0216/ppo_torch/README.md

 | `CartPole-v1`              | 500.00         |
 | `LunarLander-v2`           | 199.18         |

+The trained models can be found in the `benchmark_models` folder.

 ## TODO
 - add GPU support
 - add multi-worker support